Nquan0207/ML_PseudoPharma/README.md

 ## Repository Structure
 │── data
 │ ├── preprocessed/   # Contains preprocessed data files (.npz).
-The train dataset is too heavy to push to github.
 │
 │── models
 │ ├── trained/  # Python scripts for training model.
 These files are converted from notebooks in folder **notebooks**